2018ik/2018ik.github.io/_wiki/peter.markdown

 Jesus asked Peter three times if he loved Him.
 This is in parallel to the three times which Peter denied the Lord's name.

 In Acts 10, Peter spoke a foolish word when a trace came upon him.
-The Lord showed a vessel descending from heaven with all the animals, but Peter refused to eat what was common and unclean.
+The Lord showed a vessel descending from heaven with all the animals, but Peter refused to eat what was common and unclean (Acts 10:14).
 This was according to Old Testament principles, indicating that Peter had not fully seen the vision.
+He did not realize that the Lord on the cross had abolished all the laws of ordinances (Eph.
+2:15).
+Ho

 ## Testimonies